2025 Business Planning Priorities for Cross-Functional Product Teams

 A strong merchandising strategy is made up of three primary components: What you should make, where you should sell it, and how you should price it.

 Throughout 2021 and 2022, many manufacturers kept up a steady cadence of price increases without causing damage to unit sales.
-Throughout 2023, many manufacturers’ unit sales are down and they have held pricing steady due to supply chain pressures preventing them from meeting end-customer needs for lower materials prices.
+Throughout 2023 and 2024, many manufacturers’ unit sales declined and they have held pricing steady due to supply chain pressures preventing them from meeting end-customer needs for lower materials prices.

-Generally speaking, in 2024, the manufacturers that are able to reduce internal costs in order to decrease prices for end-customers will increase market share.
+Generally speaking, in 2024, the manufacturers that were able to reduce internal costs in order to decrease prices for end-customers were able to increase market share.
 A key reason for this is the current budget constraints of homeowners and their reduced confidence.
+This market reality is expected to continue in 2025.

-"Heading into 2024, your teams need to reset their internal pricing practice expectations and simultaneously reintroduce entry-level SKUs to ensure your customers who are industry professionals have a wider variety of options as they face budget-sensitive homeowners and building owners." - Grant Farnsworth, President of the The Farnsworth Group
+"Heading into 2025, your teams need to continue evaluating internal pricing practices and create appealing product mixes of good, better, best options at different price points.
+This breadth of SKUs will ensure your customers who are industry professionals have a wider variety of options as they face budget-sensitive homeowners and building owners." - Grant Farnsworth, President of the The Farnsworth Group

-Homeowners and contractors alike are facing pricing pressures.
-That $100K remodeling project may now be a $75K project because of rising costs to borrow money and inflationary pressures on budgets.
-By and large, homeowners cite the cost as the biggest challenge with their home improvement, maintenance or repair project, much more than other challenges, such as project timelines, finding a contractor, or product knowledge.
+We saw over and over again in 2024 that homeowners and contractors alike made changes to the project plans because of facing pricing pressures.
+That $100K remodeling project became a $75K project because of rising costs to borrow money and inflationary pressures on budgets.
+In the first half of 2024 homeowners have been citing the cost as the biggest challenge with their home improvement, maintenance or repair project, much more than other challenges, such as project timelines, finding a contractor, or product knowledge.

-We’ve been tracking this reality all throughout 2023 in our Monthly Homeowner Activity Tracker.
+We tracked this concept all throughout 2023 and have continued to track this in 2024 in our 2024 Quarterly Homeowner Activity Tracker.
 What we found is that intent to complete home improvement projects costing less than $5,000 has remained strong despite lower consumer confidence.
 Intent to complete a larger project, costing over $5,000, on the other hand has decreased.

-This reality is forcing homeowners to make concessions and is putting contractors on their back foot to really focus on cutting material costs or provide options to win the project bid and keep their businesses running at a decent profit margin.
+Homeowners are having to make concessions and that is putting contractors on their back foot to really focus on cutting material costs or provide options to win the project bid and keep their businesses running at a decent profit margin.

 Additionally, customers are looking for options that are “good enough” to get the job done, and they may be more hesitant to splurge on the “best” option available to them without having a compelling reason to do so.
 Look at your Product Development pipeline.
 Make sure you understand which features are critical, versus which are value-add features that can command a premium.